Part 4: Movies and Visual Data Files

 3D Graphics Data Display

-Placing important dynamic data which is displayed on the 3D Graphics window enhances both the movie and the presentation.
+Placing important dynamic data that is displayed on the 3D Graphics window enhances both the movie and the presentation.

 1. Return to PhotoMission's () properties ().